kavehbc/KinRes/README.md

 This online version runs with SMA filter and manual chest ROI detection.
 The Kalman filter is not included in this version on GitHub yet.

 # Citation
-Kaveh Bakhtiyari, Jürgen Ziegler, Hafizah Husain, "KinRes: Depth Sensor Noise Reduction in Contactless Respiratory Monitoring", 11th EAI International Conference on Pervasive Computing Technologies for Healthcare (PervasiveHealth), Barcelona, Spain, 23-26 May 2017 (in press)
+Bakhtiyari, K., J. Ziegler, and H. Husain, KinRes: depth sensor noise reduction in contactless respiratory monitoring, in Proceedings of the 11th EAI International Conference on Pervasive Computing Technologies for Healthcare (PervasiveHealth).
+2017, ACM: Barcelona, Spain. p.
+472-475.
+DOI: [10.1145/3154862.3154896](https://doi.org/10.1145/3154862.3154896)

 # More information
 Published paper at PervasiveHealth 2017: [PDF](http://www.bakhtiyari.com)